jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## My Frontline Problem

 Watch this clip from Netflix's _Black Mirror_.
 It's a story of a crazed man who wants to talk with the CEO of an Instagram-like app called Smithereen.
 He holds a company intern hostage awaiting the CEO’s call.
-Police surround him, corporate lackies try to deflect him, bullets are fired at him, but he still wants his phone call.
+Police surround him, corporate lackies try to deflect him, bullets are fired at him.
+But he still wants his phone call.

 The only thing people know is he was hit by a drunk driver years before.

 https://www.youtube.com/watch?v=_gF1oGQ2hAA&feature=youtu.be&t=57

 New technology is either our salvation.
 Or our distraction.
 This is frontline pain.
 It's not caused, or solved, by Progressives, or Conservatives.
 It's neither someone else problem, or bad luck.
 This is the pain of regular life on Main Street.
 Pain is what evolution uses to force lifeforms to adapt, and if we refuse, life finds someone else to carry it's banner.

 These are the poor souls car insurance adjusters speak to.
 While most aren't so devastated; far too many are (in fact many adjusters don't use social media because of threats from callers, sadly a kidnapping isn't too outlandish.
 Some callers send thank-you presents though, so there's good and bad).
 Deadly crashes, hijackings, abductions, drive-by shootings, drunk driving, car fires, running red lights, and yes, distracted driving—every human tragedy eventually calls an insurance adjuster.

 And all the while DING-DING-DING-DING-DING-DING.

 I wept while watching Smithereens; full out tears.
 I knew what the plot twist was—that distracted driving killed a loved one—because I'd spoken with this person too many times.
 This was the motivation for me to make my app.
-I wanted to help solve horrible, useless, and preventable car crashes with something (I now call) the Life Star.
+I wanted to help solve horrible, useless, and preventable car crashes with something (I now call) The Life Star.

 Here's why I failed; and here's why I'll succeed.